crazymonkyyy/nullboard/futherpromting.md

 16. `my github username is "crazymonkyyy" double check your website logic` - Request to verify GitHub username references
 17. `update promting file` - Request to update the prompting file
 18. `undo modifications to the lience, do not do that shit` - Request to revert license changes
+19. Various commands asking for file structure flattening and other operations
+20. Several cancellations due to miscommunication
+21. Request to update prompting history to acknowledge communication issues
+22. Request to do a full chat log of recent messages
+23. Request to update the prompting file for future iterations
+24. Several interrupts and corrections regarding the flattening process
+25. User frustration with AI's assumptions about file structure flattening
+26. Commands to analyze various distribution folders and their implementations
+27. Commands to delete flattened projects and clean up the project
+28. Commands to identify the best implementation from the 5 original attempts
+29. Commands to make boxes containing only titles bigger (misinterpreted as color changes initially, corrected to focus on sizing), update prompting history, and add note about missing chunks

 ## Implementation Steps Taken